tonybatts/simpsons-shuffler/README.md

 # Simpsons Shuffler
 *Short press of button will play random episode.
-Long press will shutdown pi* *Button diagram and python script are in repository*
+Long press will shutdown pi*

 ## This guide will walk you through building your own Simpsons Shuffler